vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 ```

 ## Future
-There is a [great proposal](https://github.com/w3c/css-houdini-drafts/issues/137) to "CSS Properties and Values API Level 2" specification that allows to register custom properties inside stylesheets.
-It is logical to declare custom property in the same place where it should be used.
+There is a [great proposal](https://github.com/w3c/css-houdini-drafts/issues/137) to "CSS Properties and Values API Level 2" specification that allows registering custom properties inside stylesheets.
+It is logical to declare a custom property in the same place where it should be used.
 The other good reason to do it in CSS -- not revalidate variables again after registration of the property used.
 The proposed syntax looks like this:

 ```css
 @property --highlight-color {